 Explore the historic sights in Tbilisi

-Tbilisi, the capital of Georgia, is the perfect place to start your vacation.
-History and culture buffs will find the city quite interesting as it perfectly combines the two.
-Visitors can admire the harmonious blend of modern and ancient architecture, while strolling its cobblestone streets.
-Walk through the old town called Abanotubani, visit the Narikala fortress for amazing views of the district and river Mtkvari, and walk up to the Mother of Georgia statue that overlooks the whole city.
-For more picturesque views of Tbilisi, pay a visit to Mtatsminda, where you can enjoy warm weather at a theme park and a beverage of your choice at the Funicular cafe.
+Tbilisi, the capital of Georgia, is the perfect place to start your vacation – and you can now visit with Culture Trip on our epic nine-day Georgia adventure, led by our Local Insider.
+History and culture buffs will find the city quite interesting, as it perfectly combines the two.
+Visitors can admire the harmonious blend of modern and ancient architecture while strolling the cobblestone streets.
+Walk through the old town called Abanotubani, visit the Narikala Fortress for amazing views of the district and Mtkvari River, and walk up to the Mother of Georgia statue that overlooks the whole city.
+For more picturesque views of Tbilisi, pay a visit to Mtatsminda, where you can enjoy the warm weather at a theme park and a beverage of your choice at the Funicular.

 Walk in the Botanical Garden

 Tbilisi Botanical Garden is a great place to unwind from your walks in the old town.
-The garden becomes really beautiful starting at the end of April, when trees start to blossom.
-Spread across the 128 hectares of land, the garden features more than 3,500 kinds of plants, both from the country and the world.
-Here, you can explore various pavilions, a few waterfalls, mounting bridges, and more.
+The garden becomes really beautiful from the end of April, when the trees start to blossom.
+Spread across 128ha (52 acres) of land, the garden features more than 3,500 kinds of plants, both from the country and the world.
+Here, you can explore various pavilions, a few waterfalls, mounting bridges and more.

 The territory of the current Tbilisi Botanical Garden used to belong to a royal garden back in the day.
 However, it transformed into a series of arboretums over the decades.
 The estimated date of its foundation is 1845, making it one of the oldest botanical gardens from the post-Soviet era.